The Power of Visualization is Fascinating. But it Can Be Elusive too.

 Five Key Aspects to Unleash the Power of Visualization

 So far, we have established the nature and principles of mental imagery.
-And we have confirmed that visualization has a solid grounding in science, i.e., that it does work.
+And we have confirmed that visualization has a solid grounding in science, i.e., it does work.

 Now let’s look at how to perform visualizations so they best work for you.